dxc-technology/halstack-style-guide/guidelines/components/toggle/README.md

 The ideal padding for each option is 10 pixels for top and bottom and 12 pixels to right and left sides.

 The behavior in regard to colors and interactions are the same that for the previous.

-## User Interface Design Considerations

-Toggles should be used in place of radio buttons whenever the options are
-- Minimal in number, i.e. 3 or 4 maximum choices where only one selction is required
-- Opposites of each other

 ## Links and references